pfitchen0/bare-bones-stm32g0xx/tutorials/blink/README.md

 ### Install Toolchain

 First, follow the prerequisites section in this repository's top level [README.md](../../README.md).
 You can skip the part about installing `bazelisk` / `bazel`.
-We'll just use a Makefile for this project.
+We'll just use a Makefile for this tutorial.

 ### Makefile